pangenome/sweepga/README.md

 `-D/--scaffold-dist` sets the maximum Euclidean distance for rescue (default 100000).
 Mappings further than this from any scaffold anchor are discarded.

-`-m/--mode` controls the filtering strategy: "1:∞" (default) keeps all non-overlapping mappings per query position, "1:1" keeps only the best per query-target pair, "N:N" or equivalently "∞:∞" disables plane sweep filtering.
+`-m/--mode` controls the mapping filtering strategy: "1" or "1:∞" (default) keeps all non-overlapping mappings per query position, "1:1" keeps only the best per query-target pair, "N" or "N:N" disables plane sweep filtering entirely.

 ## Example: varying rescue distance